autocrypt/autocrypt/doc/level1.rst

 each of which MUST contain the ``addr``, ``keydata`` and the gossip-header specific ``origin-timestamp`` attributes.

-The values for ``keydata`` and ``origin-timestamp`` are computed using the same key selection logic as the `preliminary-recommendation`_ algorithm.
-This ensures that a MUA gossips the same public key for a recipient that it uses to encrypt to that recipient.
-The values for ``keydata`` and ``origin-timestamp`` are thus computed as follows:
+A MUA MUST gossip the same public key for a recipient that it uses to encrypt to that recipient.
+The values for ``keydata`` and ``origin-timestamp`` are thus computed mirroring the key selection logic used in `preliminary-recommendation`_:

 - If ``peer-state[gossip-addr]`` contains ``null`` in its ``public_key`` attribute, or its ``autocrypt_timestamp`` is